bubroz/clipscribe/docs/CLI_REFERENCE.md

-# ClipScribe CLI Reference (v2.14.0 - The Synthesis Update)
+# ClipScribe CLI Reference (v2.15.0 - The Synthesis Complete Update)

 Complete reference for all ClipScribe commands and options, featuring **working relationship extraction** and knowledge synthesis capabilities.